mifix/ReckonPrimer/ReckonPrimer.tests/README.txt

 # in each directory RP.tests/dirname there is a file _dirname_test.py
 # this _dirname_test.py contains "def _dirname_test():" which executes all
   tests in this directory
-# test modules are named modulename_test.py
+# test modules are named module_name_test.py
-# all test classes are named TestClassName
+# all test classes are named MockClassName
 # all test methods are named test_method_name